opendocsg/slw-judgments-backfill/2012_SGHC_197/report.md

 121    What is equally fatal to the plaintiff’s claim is her own inability to identify the assets that she contended would have formed part of the matrimonial assets to which she would have been entitled to receive a share had she applied for a division of matrimonial assets under s 112 of the Women’s Charter.
 Her imprecise pleading was set out earlier at [52].
 This flaw in the plaintiff’s case leads to a related issue dealt with at [128] below.

-122    Consequently, the plaintiff’s reliance on such cases as _Koh Cheong Heng v Ho Yee Fong_ [2011] 3 SLR 125 and _Ho Kon Kim v Lim Gek Kim_ [2001] 3 SLR(R) 220 (for the proposition that the court has a discretion to impose a RCT where justice and good conscience demands even where there is no unjust enrichment or unconscionablility) does nothing to advance her case.
+122    Consequently, the plaintiff’s reliance on such cases as _Koh Cheong Heng v Ho Yee Fong_ <span class="citation">[2011] 3 SLR 125</span> and _Ho Kon Kim v Lim Gek Kim_ <span class="citation">[2001] 3 SLR(R) 220</span> (for the proposition that the court has a discretion to impose a RCT where justice and good conscience demands even where there is no unjust enrichment or unconscionablility) does nothing to advance her case.

 123    For completeness, I should add that the plaintiff could have resorted to other remedies before she sought a RCT.
 Such primary remedies included suing the first defendant as the personal representative of the deceased for his alleged fraud.
 There is no evidence before the court that a successful claim against the deceased’s estate would not have been met bearing in mind that the first defendant settled the agreed debt owed to the plaintiff at RM350,000.
 Further, as was observed earlier at [66], the plaintiff chose not to sue Merrill Lynch on the ML Trust notwithstanding it has more assets than the BNP Trusts.

 **_Does the court have the power now to identify and divide matrimonial assets for the plaintiff’s claim?_**

-124    It would appear from _Wong Yuk Fong Lily v Menzes Ignatius Augustine_ [1992] 1 SLR(R) 252 that the answer is in the negative.
+124    It would appear from _Wong Yuk Fong Lily v Menzes Ignatius Augustine_ <span class="citation">[1992] 1 SLR(R) 252</span> that the answer is in the negative.
 In that case, Justice Chao Hick Tin held at [18] that the court no longer has the power to divide matrimonial assets once a party to the divorce is dead.

 125    Leaving aside the issue of whether the plaintiff’s claim is barred by laches or by the demise of the deceased, the ancillary question that arises is – can the court still deal with or divide, matrimonial assets after the decree absolute was issued in October 2000?
 I think not.
 In this regard, s 132 of the Women’s Charter would not assist the plaintiff as more than three years have lapsed since the deceased created the BNP Trusts.
 The relevant extracts of the section state: